MK-Kaiser/blackbox/README.md

 # blackbox

     What is blackbox?
-    A game called BlackBox played on a 10x10 grid where the guessing player will start with 25 points during each turn, the player will shoot rays into the black box.
+    A game played on a 10x10 grid where the guessing player will start with 25 points during each turn, the player will shoot rays into the black box.
 5 points are lost for incorrect guesses, and 1 point is lost for each new entry/exit point.
 Behavior of the ray serves as an indicator of where the player should guess.
     The goal is to correctly guess where each atom position is.